viamrobotics/docs/docs/how-tos/export-data.md

 You can download machine data from cloud storage to your computer with the Viam CLI.

-If you prefer to manage your data with SDK code, see the [data client API documentation](/appendix/apis/data-client/).
+If you prefer to manage your data with code, see the [data client API documentation](/appendix/apis/data-client/).

 {{% alert title="In this page" color="tip" %}}